annebeaubien/annebeaubien.github.io/Content/recipes/garlic_lemon_quinoa_with_artichokes_and_asparagus.md

 - 1/2 cup quinoa (rinsed and drained)
 - 1/4 cup dried green lentils
-- 2 cups water, stock or bone broth (divided - note: if making this gluten-free or nightshade-free make sure to check the ingredients on your stock)
+- 2 cups water, stock or bone broth (divided - note: if making this gluten-free check the ingredients on your stock)
 - 10 stems asparagus
 - 1 teaspoon butter
 - 1/2 teaspoon garlic powder